 Alpha arbutin is your holy grail if you have skin issues like hyperpigmentationi XA harmless skin condition where patches of skin become darker than the surrounding areas due to excess melanin production. , blemishes, and acne marks.
-This skin lightening agent inhibits tyrosinase activity (an enzyme that supports melanin synthesis), reduces melanin concentration, and fades blemishes to brighten the skin (7).
+This skin lightening agent inhibits tyrosinase activity (an enzyme that supports melanin synthesis), reduces melanin concentration, and helps in blemish control (7).
 But always remember to treat your acne first before treating acne marks.

 If you are more into natural remedies, mineral-rich clays can help you get rid of excess sebum.
-Clays like bentonite and kaolin clays, fuller’s earth, and rhassoul clay exfoliate the skin to remove dead skin cells, reduce sebum production (8).
+Clays like bentonite and kaolin clays, fuller’s earth, and rhassoul clay help in exfoliating the skin to remove dead skin cells, reducing sebum production (8).
 However, follow up with a moisturizer to prevent excess dryness.